jamesshore/quixote/docs/descriptors.md

 * [Back to overview README](../README.md)
 * [Back to API overview](api.md)

 Descriptors are the most important concept in Quixote.
 They're used with [`QElement.assert()`](QElement.md#elementassert).
-Each descriptor some piece of styling information, such as an element's width or the height of the page.
+Each descriptor represents some piece of styling information, such as an element's width or the height of the page.

 Using `QElement.assert()`, descriptors can be compared to hard-coded values, like this: